The Ultimate June Long Weekend Bucket List

 Morning | Free | Narrandera

 Around 200 koalas live in Narrandera's Flora and Fauna Reserve - part of the longest continuous tract of River Red Gum Forest in the world.
 Head to the Narrandera Destination and Discovery Hub first for seasonal sightings tips, then take one of the walking loops through the reserve.
-Spotting a koala in the wild, in its own tree, snoozing in the fork of a gum — that's a bucket list tick right there.
+Spotting a koala in the wild, in its own tree, snoozing in the fork of a gum.
+Don’t miss the Narrandera Skywalk while you’re there for an epic view.

 8. Play the World's Second Largest Guitar, Narrandera